The SA Running Injury Clinic is a unique multidisciplinary practice which focuses on five particular injuries.

-John has a strong passion for adjunct therapies as he likes to learn various treatment alternatives to increase his scope of practice.
-This consists of multiple modalities including dry needling, shockwave therapy, orthotic prescription, foot mobilization & providing foot and nail care.
+Jake has a strong passion for adjunct therapies as he likes to learn various treatment alternatives to increase his scope of practice.
+This consists of multiple modalities including dry needling, shockwave therapy, orthotic prescription, foot mobilization and providing general foot and nail care.

 Mim is an enthusiastic and committed Podiatrist whose passion for podiatry developed through her love for dance.
 Mim danced at a high level from a young age, which allows her understand the drive to recover from injuries that are holding you back and desire to return to sport. wheather it be a social walk, casual netball game or competitive racing Mim is ready to get you back and doing what you love

 Mim has in depth footwear knowledge from working at Active Feet, a specalised podiatric footwear store in Melbourne.
 This assisted to further develop the skills required for completing biomechanical assesments and link results to available shoes that best suit customers foot posture and biomechanics.